phphleb/hleb/processme.md

 As the name get_config_or_fail() suggests, this function returns the configuration parameter's value or throws an error if the parameter is not found or is null.
 The arguments are similar to the config() function.
 ### setting()
-Since it's recommended to add custom values to the 'main' group, a separate function setting() is provided for frequent use of this configuration.
+Since it’s recommended to add custom values to the 'main' group, a separate function setting() is provided for frequent use of this configuration.
 Its application is similar to the config() function with the first argument 'main'.
 ### hl_db_config()